 Account tracking is part of the Identity Reporting Module.
-For more information, see the Identity Reporting Module Guide.
+For more information, see the NetIQ Identity Reporting Module Guide.

-Enable account tracking: If True, this option enables account tracking policies.
+Enable account tracking: Set this to True to enable account tracking policies.
 Set it to False if you do not want to execute account tracking policies.

-Realm: Specifies the name of the realm, security domain, or namespace in which the account name is unique.
+Realm: Specify the name of the realm, security domain, or namespace in which the account name is unique.

-Advanced settings: Leave the setting as show to display the account tracking settings.
+Advanced settings Select show to display the account tracking settings.
 Changing these settings might result in malfunction of the Account Tracking feature.
 Only change these settings if you know exactly what you are doing.

-Identifiers: Adds the account identifier attributes.
+Identifiers: Add the account identifier attributes.
 Attribute names must be in the application namespace.

-Object Class: Adds the object class to track.
+Object Class: Add the object class to track.
 Class names must be in the application namespace.

-Status attribute: Specifies the name of the attribute in the application namespace to represent the account status.
+Status attribute: Name of the attribute in the application namespace to represent the account status.